bruno-unna/numberFourChallenge/README.markdown

 ### Version 0.1, October 2nd, 2013
 ### By Bruno Unna <bruno.unna@gmail.com>

+## Architectural description

+The project's architecture is based on the principles of Domain Driven Design.
+The package structure shows a differentiation between the basic (and application) classes, the domain-related ones, and those that deal with infrastructural issues.

+From the _application_ point of view, the _umbrella_ service is the `AgileService` class, which, in turn, depends on the services of the `ProjectService` and `TeamService` classes.

+In the opposite side of the architectural spectrum, the infrastructural classes are responsible of dealing with the back-end services the application requires:
+`Github` and `MongoDB`.

+Finally, in the core of the application, there are classes identified as the domain of the problem: `Project` (and its manager `ProjectManager`) and `Team` (once again, with its manager `TeamManager`).

+## Dependencies

 This project relies heavily on the spray framework for its inner workings.
 The framework is at its turn based upon [Akka](http://akka.io/).
 See more details at the official page of [Spray](http://spray.io/).